PublicHealthDataGeek/UoL_quarto_thesis/README.md

 It was derived from the excellent quarto-thesis template created by Dr Eli Holmes.
 Her original repo is here:
 https://github.com/nmfs-opensci/quarto-thesis

-The pdf of the what these template files generate available as *"Put-your-Phd_title-here.pdf"*
+The pdf of the what these template files generate available in this repo as *"Put-your-Phd_title-here.pdf"*

 You need to follow her instructions below to get it to work on your laptop.

-## The below text is a copy of the text she held on her quarto-thesis repo on 21/03/2023.
+## The below text is a copy of the text some of the held on her quarto-thesis repo on 21/03/2023.
 You may wish to look at the repo to see if anything has changed.

 Quarto extension for a masters or PhD thesis based on Masters/Doctoral Thesis, LaTeX Template, Version 2.5 (27 Aug 2017).
 You can play with it on RStudio Cloud without installing anything: https://rstudio.cloud/content/4383755  Go to the Build tab (upper right panel) and click Render Book.